yariplus/nodebb-plugin-minecraft-integration/README.md

 The Minecraft Integration project aims to reproduce and enhance widgets and features found on sites such as Enjin (XenForo-based) for use on a NodeBB forum.

-This plugin requires the Bukkit plugin [nodebb-integration](https://github.com/yariplus/bukkit-plugin-nodebb-integration/releases/.
+**This plugin requires the Bukkit plugin [nodebb-integration](https://github.com/yariplus/bukkit-plugin-nodebb-integration/releases/ "Download page for nodebb-integration").**

 Compatible with NodeBB v0.9.0 and up.

 ## Installation

-Install using the Install Plugins page on the NodeBB Admin control panel.
+1. Install the forum plugin using the Install Plugins page on the NodeBB Admin control panel.

+2. Install the Bukkit plugin [nodebb-integration](https://github.com/yariplus/bukkit-plugin-nodebb-integration/releases/ "Download page for nodebb-integration") on your Minecraft server.

 ## Setup